 When the effect of RACs is taken into account, the response of the water cycle to an increase in obliquity is considerably amplified.
-When comparing two simulations without and with RACs (simulations $x{35}^$ and $x{35}$ ), an increase in the water vapor content of the atmosphere of more than an order of magnitude is found, as can be seen by comparing the contours of panels a and b of Figure 2.
-The global annual mean water vapor column rises from $\sim 40 \text{ pr.}\mu\text{m} \text{ at } 25^{\circ}$ obliquity to almost 1900 pr.μm at 35° (see $\overline{q}{vap}$ in Table 1; precipitable micrometers, or pr. $\mu$ m, refer to the equivalent depth of a column of liquid water that would be produced by condensing out all the water vapor in the atmosphere).
-As discussed in Hinson and Wilson [2004], Wilson et al. [2008] and Madeleine et al. [2012], clouds have multiple effects on the martian climate and thermal structure of the atmosphere.
-By comparing simulations $x{35}^$ and $x{35}$ , the net effect of RACs in the polar regions is found to correspond to a warming of the surface of $\sim 20$ K by infrared emission
+When comparing two simulations without and with RACs (simulations x{35}^ and x{35}), an increase in the water vapor content of the atmosphere of more than an order of magnitude is found, as can be seen by comparing the contours of Figures 1a and 1b.
+The global annual mean water vapor column rises from \sim 40 pr μm at 25° obliquity to almost 1900 pr μm at 35° (see \overline{q}{vap} in Table 1; precipitable micrometers, or pr μm, refer to the equivalent depth of a column of liquid water that would be produced by condensing out all the water vapor in the atmosphere).
+As discussed in Hinson and Wilson [2004], Wilson et al. [2008], and Madeleine et al. [2012], clouds have multiple effects on the martian climate and thermal structure of the atmosphere.
+By comparing simulations x{35}^ and x{35} , the net effect of